Die Pratermizzi: Cast

-This was the last major film role of Nita Naldi, whose career did not survive the advent of the talkies.

 History of the film

 In 2005 a print of the Pratermizzi on a base of the inflammable cellulose nitrate was discovered in the archives of the Centre national de la cinématographie.
 It was successfully copied and restored in time to be shown at the opening of Prater Film Festival the same year.

 Excerpts from the film were published by the Filmarchiv Austria on the DVD "Der Wiener Prater im Film" in July 2005.